 Max. two pieces

-I will need your phone number for the UPS shipping form.
+I will need your phone number for the courier shipping form.